-It takes time, patience and countless hours of practise and Illustrator tutorials to master the art of character drawing.
+It takes time, patience, and plenty of hours following Photoshop tutorials to master the art of character drawing.
 During my early days at Disney, while working on films such as The Lion King, Mulan and Brother Bear, we would go through hundreds of variations of character designs.
-Because these films were hand drawn it wasn't too difficult to imagine how these rough designs would look in the finished film.
+Because these films were hand-drawn, it wasn't too difficult to imagine how these rough designs would look in the finished film.

 One of my greatest discoveries when I first started working digitally was that I now had the ability to create an image that looked like a frame of finished film.
-I was able to convey texture, mood and lightning – all in one image.
+I was able to convey texture, mood and lighting – all in one image.
 This has great value when trying to present ideas to film executives, art directors and the rest of the crew.
-Being able to quickly show my concepts that appeared closer to the finished look of the film cut down the number of development iterations.

-In this workshop I'll take you through my process and show you how I apply my background with traditional art mediums to creating digital characters that look like they're ready to step from the screen.
+Read on to discover how I apply my traditional art background to create digital characters that look like they're ready to step from the screen.
+You can also watch the full tutorial above.

 02. Refine the sketch